diabonas/arch-security-tracker-tools/README.md

 Tracker.
 It reads a JSON file generated by one of the parsers from stdin and tries to create a new CVE for each of the items found in there.
-The necessary login credentials can be supplied using the `TRACKER_USERNAME` and `TRACKER_PASSWORD` environment variables, or will otherwise be asked queried on the TTY.
+The necessary login credentials can be supplied using the `TRACKER_USERNAME` and `TRACKER_PASSWORD` environment variables, or will otherwise be queried on the TTY.

 Note that only adding new CVEs is supported at the moment.
 Trying to add an already existing CVE will try to merge the data according to the upstream